MicrosoftDocs/PowerShell-Docs/jea/register-jea.md

 The name of the JEA endpoint is required when users connect to the system using JEA.
 The [Get-PSSessionConfiguration](/powershell/module/microsoft.powershell.core/get-pssessionconfiguration) cmdlet lists the names of the endpoints on a system.
-Endpoints that start with 'microsoft' are typically shipped with Windows.
+Endpoints that start with `microsoft` are typically shipped with Windows.
 The `microsoft.powershell` endpoint is the default endpoint used when connecting to a remote PowerShell endpoint.